Quantum coherence enables hybrid multitask and multisource regimes in autonomous thermal machines: Regimes of operation

 Assuming some initial coherence in the cold environmental units, we find that our setup is able to operate in regimes III, IV and VII [see Table~\ref{table:functionings}] by modulating the parameters and the amount of injected coherence in the reservoir.

 In Fig.~\ref{fig:cohbaths}a) we show a diagram for the functioning of the machine in terms of the units energy spacing $B_1$ and the coherence strength parameter $\lambda_1$.
 When $\lambda_1=0$ (horizontal axis of the plot) and while varying $B_1$, we obtain the standard absorption refrigerator I for $\beta_1 B_1 < (\beta_2 B_2 - \beta_3 B_3)$, and the heat pump II associated with the thermal case for $\beta_1 B_1 > (\beta_2 B_2 - \beta_3 B_3)$.
 However as soon as $\lambda_1$ takes non-zero values, regime I is then replaced by the combined multisource regime III which, apart from the heat current, consumes a positive amount of coherent work for chilling the cold bath.
 By further increasing $\lambda_1$ the regime III transforms into the dual sink accelerator VII, where spontaneous heat currents are accelerated by input power, without performing any particularly useful thermodynamic task.
 When $\beta_1 B_1 > (\beta_2 B_2 - \beta_3 B_3)$, the heat currents become inverted and the machine transitions from regimes III-VII to the combined multisource regime IV pumping heat into the hot reservoir.
 The analytical values of $\lambda_1$ at which this transition occurs are given in Appendix~\ref{App:lambda}.
 We find that, in all three regimes above, the coherent work is positive.
+Additionally, coherence not only enables new modes of operation but acts as a driving fuel for thermodynamics processes even in situations where there is no temperature difference (see Appendix ~\ref{Ap:sametemp}).